fiamma-chain/fiamma-docs/solution-overview/handling-and-verification-of-zero-knowledge-proofs-and-cross-chain-interactions.md

 * **Objective Nodes (PoS):**
   * **Begin Objective Finality:** The process to reach consensus on the submitted proofs begins.
   * **Consensus:** Nodes collaborate to validate the proof, ensuring its accuracy.
-  * **Send Hash, Proof Results, and Multi-Signatures:** The validated proof, along with hash and signatures, is sent to the Fiamma chain.
+  * **Send Hash, Proof Results, and Multi-Signatures:** The validated proof, along with hash and signatures, is sent to the DA module.
 * **Fiamma Chain:**
-  * **Return Commitment:** The chain returns the commitment to the ZK apps.
+  * **Return Commitment:** The chain returns the commitment to the data.
   * **Pre-Sign Asset Transaction:** Prepares to sign the asset transaction for further processing.

 **Step 3:Data Request and Proof Validation**

 * **ZK Apps:**
-  * **Request Merkle Proof:** Applications request the Merkle proof to verify the data.
+  * **Request Merkle Proof:** Applications request the Merkle proof to construct transactions sent to the L1 chain.
   * **Access Proofs:** The requested proofs are accessed for validation.
 * **Objective Nodes (PoS):**
   * **Provide Merkle Proof Request:** Nodes process the request for Merkle proofs.